Alcohol Use Disorder (AUD) In Ohio | What Is AUD?

 Legal Or Financial Jeopardy

-As with other forms of substance abuse, AUD greatly increases a person’s risk of legal problems, arrest, and committing or being a victim of violent crime.
+As with other forms of substance abuse, AUD greatly increases a person’s risk of committing or being a victim of violent crime, arrest, and other legal problems.

-An alcohol problem also makes it harder to find or keep a decent job, endangering a person’s or family’s financial security.
+Alcohol addiction also makes it harder to find or keep a job, endangering a person’s or family’s financial security.

 Increased Cancer Risk